dawelab/Breakage-Fusion-Bridge/README.md

 # **Molecular consequences of chromosome and chromatid type breakage fusion bridge cycles in maize**

 This repository contains all the code used in "Molecular consequences of chromosome and chromatid type breakage fusion bridge cycles in maize".
-We utilized an inducible centromere system in Maize to generate 11 chromosome BFB derived neochromosomes and 11 chromatid BFB derived neochromosomes.
+We utilized an inducible centromere system in maize to generate 11 chromosome BFB derived neochromosomes and 11 chromatid BFB derived neochromosomes.
 Nanopore long-read sequencing was used to study the structural variants and neotelomeres formed.
 Chromatid BFB structural variants were limited to foldback duplications (also known as foldback inversions and inverted duplications).
 Chromosome type BFB was found to produce tandem duplications and internal deletions as well as complex rearrangements resembling chromothripsis.
 Neotelomere formation sites largely mirrored neotelomere sites in humans and wheat where formation typically occurs over regions with homology to the telomerase RNA template.
 These addition sites occasionally contained imperfect telomere motifs at addition sites.
 Several addition sites showed an unreported pattern where new sequence was inserted between the telomere motif and the DNA break site.
 The inserted sequence was found to contain reverse homology just upstream of the addition site.

 All raw reads used in this analysis can be found under Bioproject Accession Number PRJNA1493139